jmd-dk/concept/doc/parameters/parameters.rst

    <h3>Parameter files as <em>glorified</em> Python scripts</h3>

-The parameter files of CO\ *N*\ CEPT are in fact even more powerful than regular Python scripts.
+Beyond being equipped with convenience variables, the parameter files themselves are additionally much more powerful than regular Python scripts.
 The additional super powers are described below.